hail-is/hail/dev-docs/hail-query-lifecycle.md

 calling into the JVM backends via Py4J (soon to be replaced with a unix domain socket).

-The Python service backend connects to the Hail Query service REST API to execute pipelines.
+The Python service backend issues batches to Hail Batch to execute pipelines.
 The query service is implemented in Python but again has a parallel JVM with a ServiceBackend that does the heavy lifting.